 - Family Remittances.
 Persons subject to the jurisdiction of the United States who are 18 years of age or older are authorized to send remittances to close relatives in Cuba (31 C.F.R.
 515.570(a)).
 There is no limit on the amount or frequency of the remittances.
 As with the travel-related transactions, a close relative is defined as any individual related to the remitter by blood, marriage, or adoption who is no more than three generations removed from the remitter or from a common ancestor with the remitter (31 C.F.R.
-515.339). - Non-Family Remittances.
-Persons subject to the jurisdiction of the United States are authorized to send periodic remittances, up to \$2,000 in any consecutive three-month period, to Cuban nationals (31 C.F.R.
-515.570(b)). - Remittances to Religious Organizations.
+515.339).
+The recipient of the remittances cannot be a prohibited official of the Cuban government (defined in 31 C.F.R.
+515.337) or a prohibited member of the Cuban Communist Party (defined in 31 C.F.R.
+515.338). - Donative Remittances to Cuban Nationals.
+Persons subject to the jurisdiction of the United States are authorized to send periodic remittances (31 C.F.R.
+515.570(b)), and there is no limit on the amount or frequency of the remittances.
+The recipient of the remittances cannot be a prohibited official of the Cuban government (defined in 31 C.F.R.
+515.337) or a prohibited member of the Cuban Communist Party (defined in 31 C.F.R.
+515.338). - Remittances to Religious Organizations.
 Persons subject to the jurisdiction of the United States are authorized to send remittances to religious organizations in Cuba in support of religious activities (31 C.F.R.
 515.570(c)). - Remittances to U.S. Students in Cuba.
 Remittances are authorized to send to close relatives in Cuba who are students involved in licensed educational activities (31 C.F.R.
 515.570(d)). - Emigration-Related Remittances.
 Two one-time \$1,000 emigration-related are authorized (31 C.F.R.
-515.570(e)).
+515.570(e)). - Remittances to Certain Individuals and Independent Nongovernmental Organizations in Cuba.
+Persons subject to U.S. jurisdiction may send remittances to individuals and independent nongovernmental entities in Cuba, including pro-democracy groups and civil society groups, and to members of such organizations in order to support humanitarian projects designed to directly benefit the Cuban people; activities of recognized human rights organizations, independent organizations designed to promote a rapid, peaceful transition to democracy, and individuals and NGOs that promote independent activity intended to strengthen civil society in Cuba; and the development of private businesses, including small farms (31 C.F.R.
+515.570(g)(1)).